ID

 The Center for Excellence in EMDR Therapy is an EC Provider (#00017) and this program is approved for 6 EMDRIA Credits.
 Eligibility for EMDRIA Credits is restricted to those who have completed an EMDRIA-Approved Basic EMDR Training.

-EMDRIA CE Credits Only
+EMDRIA & NBCC CE Credits Only

 No other Continuing Education credits are offered for this course.